Who does what in policing.

 Police and Crime Panel

-- Supports and scrutinises the Commissioner and the work of his office.
+- Supports and scrutinises the Commissioner and the work of the office.

 - Reviews the proposed budget.